aamishhussain/aamishhussain.github.io/_pages/about.md

   - /about.html
 ---

-I recently completed my MS in automation and robotics at TU Dortmund.
-I am interested in how machine learning and computer vision come together to achieve tasks in robotics.
-I am actively pursuing this interest by taking problem-based courses in these subjects.
-Along the way, I am learning exciting new tools.
+I recently completed my Master of Science in Automation and Robotics at TU Dortmund, where I focused on the intersection of machine learning and computer vision in robotics.
+This area fascinates me because of its potential to solve complex challenges, and I’ve deepened my expertise through hands-on, problem-based courses in these subjects.
+Along the way, I have come in contact with exciting new tools.

 Before starting my master's studies, I obtained a Bachelor of Engineering degree in Mechatronics from the National University of Sciences and Technology, Pakistan.

 When I’m not writing code, I’m probably outside running or playing tennis.
-I’ve become passionate about sport’s ability to drive social inclusion and I love meeting new people through sports.
+I am passionate about sport’s ability to drive social inclusion and I love meeting new people through sports.

-I am actively looking for full-time roles.
+I’m currently seeking full-time opportunities where I can apply my skills and contribute to advancing technology in robotics and related fields.